TungstenTransformation/KTScripts/Table Insert Missing Rows.md

-   'This does NOT insert rows at the beginning of the table, nor after the end of the table Dim Table As CscXDocTable, Row As CscXDocTableRow, T As Long Set Table=pXDoc.Locators.ItemByName(LocatorName).Alternatives(0).Table Set Row=Table.Rows(0)
+   'This does NOT insert rows at the beginning of the table, nor after the end of the table Dim Table As CscXDocTable, Row As CscXDocTableRow, T As Long Set Table=pXDoc.Locators.ItemByName(LocatorName).Alternatives(0).Table If Table.Rows.Count<2 Then Exit Sub 'We need at least two table rows to be able to "insert" Set Row=Table.Rows(0)
    'Loop through all the textlines that are in the table.
    For T=Table.Rows(0).TextlineIndexStart To Table.Rows(Table.Rows.Count-1).TextlineIndexEnd